gcyuan/SCUBA/README.md

 reductionSimulations.m  — Function to predict the effects of perturbing potential regulators in the lineage bias.

-For each dataset, the results are deposited in the following three directories: intermediate_files, containing intermediate results from the analysis.
+For each dataset, the results are deposited in the following three directories:

+**1. intermediate_files**, containing intermediate results from the analysis.
 Please note the .mat files may contain additional information than the .txt files.

 **Important: the final tree structure is saved as 'T' in the file 'final_tree.mat'.
 Cell cluster assignment information is saved as the subfield: 'T.s'.**

-figures, containing jpg figures of the analysis. results, containing the final results of the analysis.
+**figures,** containing jpg figures of the analysis.

+**results,"" containing the final results of the analysis.

 Examples